 - A playlist of music that keeps you focused.
 I love the Brain Food playlist on Spotify.

-- Apps or extensions to stop you from going on Facebook, playing games or getting into the endless scroll of doom.
+- Time limits in your phone settings or Chrome extensions to stop you from going on Facebook, playing games or getting into the endless scroll of doom.

 My photo editing workflow